Koryaks: Transportation

-The inland Koryak rode reindeer to get around, cutting off their antlers to prevent injuries.
-They also fitted a team of reindeer with harnesses and attached them to sleds to transport goods and people when moving camp.
-Today the Koryak use snowmobiles more often than reindeer.
+The inland Koryak rode reindeer as a transportation method, cutting off their antlers to prevent potential injuries to the rider and animal.
+They also utilized teams of reindeer, fitted with harnesses attached to a sled, to transport goods and people when moving camp.
+Today, the Koryak use snowmobiles for transportation more often than reindeer.
 Most inter-village transport is by air or boat, although tracked vehicles are used for travel to neighboring villages.

-They developed snowshoes, which they used in winter (and still do) when the snow is deep.
+The Koryak developed snowshoes, which they used in winter (and still do) when needing to travel across deep snow.
 Snowshoes are made by lashing reindeer sinew and hide strips to a tennis racket-shaped birch bark or willow hoop.
 The sinew straps are used to attach the shoe to the foot.

 Children learned to ride a reindeer, sleigh, and use snowshoes at a very young age.

-The other Koryak were skilled seafarers hunting whales and other marine mammals.
+The other Koryak were skilled seafarers who primarily relied on hunting whales and other marine mammals as their main food source.

 Religion

 Koryaks believe in a Supreme Being whom they call by various names: ŋajŋənen (Universe/World), ineɣitelʔən (Supervisor), ɣət͡ɕɣoletənvəlʔən (Master-of-the-Upper-World), ɣət͡ɕɣolʔən (One-on-High), etc. He is considered to reside in Heaven with his family and when he wishes to punish mankind for immoral acts, he falls asleep and thus leaves man vulnerable to unsuccessful hunting and other ills.
 Koryak mythology centers on the supernatural shaman Quikil (Big-Raven), who was created by the Supreme Being as the first man and protector of the Koryak.
-Big Raven myths are also found in Southeast Alaska in the Tlingit culture, and among the Haida, Tsimshian, and other natives of the Pacific Northwest Coast Amerindians.
+Big Raven myths are also found in Southeast Alaska in the Tlingit culture, and among the Haida, Tsimshian, and other Native people of the Pacific Northwest Coast Amerindians.